a-bergman/Analysis-Tools/README.md

 Work is ongoing: I add or modify code as needed.

-I finished building out a module of supplemental classification, regression metrics, and an improved confusion matrix.
-I moved the `roc_curve`, `prc_curve`, and `residualplots` to that module.
-At some point further down the line, those evaluation functions will be translated into Plotly code as well.
+I am focusing on statistical functions at the moment, but I am open to adding more visualization functions as well.

 ## Latest Updates